 Thank you to the members of the public who have attended to stand witness.
 I appreciate all of your time.
 I see value in this conversation.

-Based on the evidence presented before the court in Nakusp on July 16 2021, why didn’t Judge Sicotti provide me with the due diligence defence available in strict liability offence that the court claims the Income Tax Act is?
+Based on the evidence presented before the court in Nakusp on July 16 2021, why didn’t Judge Sicotti provide me with the due diligence defense available in strict liability offence that the court claims the Income Tax Act is?
 The answer to that question is very revealing, the Income Tax Act passed by Parliament is an absolute liability offence.
-There is no due diligence defence and it is unconstitutional as this court has found in similar cases.
+There is no due diligence defense and it is unconstitutional as this court has found in similar cases.

-The Provincial Court not providing me with the judge made due diligence defence that is provided for clients with Income Tax lawyers says a great deal about this court’s application of fairness and partiality when dealing with unrepresented litigants which enforces a belief that lawyers do result in the protection of your rights and unrepresented and not having a lawyer will result in loss of your rights, however my understanding is that I have a presented a very valid valid freedom of expression defence regarding the reporting of criminal activity and breaches of Statutory duties within the entire legal system that should result in resolution of this matter today to not guilty and the undertaking of investigations into this matter it is disappointing of course that this was the only method of communication left available to me.
+The Provincial Court not providing me with the judge made due diligence defense that is provided for clients with Income Tax lawyers says a great deal about this court’s application of fairness and partiality when dealing with unrepresented litigants which enforces a belief that lawyers do result in the protection of your rights and unrepresented and not having a lawyer will result in loss of your rights, however my understanding is that I have a presented a very valid valid freedom of expression defense regarding the reporting of criminal activity and breaches of Statutory duties within the entire legal system that should result in resolution of this matter today to not guilty and the undertaking of investigations into this matter it is disappointing of course that this was the only method of communication left available to me.

 I think it important to take as many positive steps as soon as possible, delaying or denying is helping no one.
 If crown disagrees then they can appeal, there is an obvious inherent bias in the crown prosecution, their most senior officer is currently not responding to a charter complaint, and their governing body is claiming that lawyers have no duty to protect the public and are above the law and there are no ethics and no trust in their institution at all.